 The National Council on Family Relations (NCFR) considers Family Life Education work experience to be employment that involves prevention and education for individuals and families relevant to the 10 Family Life Education content areas.
-Employment is typically demonstrated through curriculum and material development, and the development or presentation of workshops, courses or programs involving life skills; e.g. communication, parenting, financial management, sexuality, etc. Family life education can also involve research, program administration and policy development.
+Employment is typically demonstrated through the development of curriculum and materials, and the development or presentation of workshops, courses or programs involving life skills, e.g., communication, parenting, financial management, sexuality.
+Family Life Education can also involve research, program administration, and policy development.

 Family Life Education work experience can include a variety of activities (paid or unpaid) such as program development; program coordination/administration; program evaluation; needs assessments; marketing of Family Life Education materials and programs; curriculum or resource development; publications; presentations; group facilitation; or community collaboration.
 To consider work experience activities as family life education, the work should reflect these criteria:

 - The work is educational and preventive in nature, rather than therapeutic

 - The work is related to at least one of the ten family life content areas